KorayLiman/Dock/example/README.md

-# liman_example
+# dock_example

-Demonstrates how to use the liman plugin.
+Demonstrates how to use the dock plugin.

 ## Getting Started